-How to Tune
+How to Properly Tune Your Gear

 There’s really only two options when it comes to the how, that is professionally, where there are many loud machines, the air smells of dark roasted coffee and technical words like dampening and extruded are being thrown around casually.
 The other option is the home job, you in your underwear, listening to your favourite Bowie album on a Saturday afternoon trying to remember if the lady at the shop said to use the red or the green wax.
 Both will get the job done but generally getting the people that get paid to do it is the better option.
 (If you’re keen to give the more simplistic aspects of tuning a go, I’ve attached a step by step guide on how to wax!)

 So you have just purchased your brand new set of skis or snowboard and have been on your trip...What’s next?
 Equipment maintenance is like maintaining your car; it is important to put them in for a service, “tune”, regularly.

 If you have just come back from a trip and notice that your equipment has surface scratches, high or low points on the base, dull edges, or perhaps even rust on your edges, it is time for a tune.